BoresXP/nodemcu-tools/README.md

   * [ALT] **Download as...:** download file to host machine (see above) but lets you change name under which file will be saved.
   * [On .lua and .lc files only] **Run:** run file on device.
 It just executes `dofile` command which you will see in terminal (1).

-## Extension Settings
+<a name="settings"></a>## Extension Settings

 * **Terminal:**
   * **Scrollback Size:** how many lines of scrollback will terminal (1) have.
 Min - 10, max - 1000, default - 300.
   * **Command History Size:** how many commands will be held in history.
 You can navigate command history by pressing up and down arrow keys in command input box (2).
 Min - 0, max - 100, default - 30.
-* <a name="snippets">**Snippets:**</a> snippets are buttons at the bottom of main window (3).
+* **Snippets:** snippets are buttons at the bottom of main window (3).
 These are just commands to run on device.
 You can configure it yourself with this setting.
 Setting itself is an object with each property representing one snippet: name is shown on a button, value is command text.
 You can set different snippets for each workspace.
 Workspace snippets _overrides_ ones set in user settings and defaults.
 With this behavior you can remove some default snippets.

 ## What's New / Change Log